An00nymushun/DiscordFreeStickers/.github/ISSUE_TEMPLATE/problem-report.md

 ---
-name: Problem report
+name: Animated Stickers Not Send
-about: Create a report to help us improve
+about: Fix it Please Thank u
 title: ''
 labels: ''
 assignees: ''